man455/wordpress-job-manager/readme.txt

 Job Manager will add all of your job lists and job detail pages to your sitemap, when [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) is installed on your site.

+= SI CAPTCHA =

+If you want a [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) on your Application Form, install the [SI CAPTCHA](http://wordpress.org/extend/plugins/si-captcha-for-wordpress/) plugin.

 == Credits ==

 = Translations =

+Notice the version number in brackets.
+This is the major version that the translation is up-to-date with.
+If that version number is lower than the current major release, you can still use the translation, there just may be some strings that still show in English.
+If you'd like to add your own language, or help keep an existing language up-to-date, please [contact me](http://pento.net/contact/)!

 * French Translation (0.5), provided by [Fabrice Fotso](http://www.procure-smart.com/)